-I was asked to speak on the topic of “soft skills” at a recent International Women’s Day event.
-There was a time when soft skills that occurred “naturally” were thought to be the only ones women had!
+I was asked to speak at a pre-shut down International Women’s Day event on the topic of “soft skills.”
+This was gratifying, as I can recall a time when soft skills that occurred “naturally” were thought to be the only skills women had!
 Even though the range of “hard skills” women are now acknowledged as possessing is vast, developing so called “soft” skills is important for all us, whatever our gender.
 As fellow coach Peggy Klaus puts it, “Soft skills get little respect, but will make or break your career.”

 Let’s start with some definitions.
-Hard skills form the “what” of our careers, establishing our professional identities on the basis of industry/sector or functional focus.
+Hard skills form the “what” of our careers, establishing our professional identities on the basis of industry / sector or functional focus.
 If someone is a VP of Business Development, it’s likely he has “hard” sales and marketing skills including targeting prospects, negotiating terms and closing deals.
 If someone is a Chemical Engineer for an oil company, you can expect she has “hard” knowledge of both engineering and the energy sector.
-Most of us can probably identify our hard skills, the building blocks that form the foundation or base of our careers, but it’s the soft skills that serve as the crucial mortar that holds those blocks together.
+While most of us can probably identify our hard skills‒the building blocks that form the foundation or base of our careers‒it’s the soft skills that serve as the mortar that holds those blocks together.

-When complaints started rolling in to HR and people refused to join her team, the organization realized that this star producer had become a problem, and I was engaged as her coach.
-What we discovered as we began to work together was that the skill set that had propelled her to success in her career up to then had been based on deep knowledge of the banking industry, strong operations experience and exceptional problem solving and decision making–all hard skills.
+When complaints started rolling into HR and people refused to join her team, the organization realized that this star producer had become a problem, and I was engaged as her coach.
+What we discovered as we began to work together was that the skill set that had propelled her to success in her career to date had been based on deep knowledge of the banking industry, strong operations experience and exceptional problem solving and decision making–all hard skills.
 Her difficulties were not in the “what” but the “how.”

 Here are the lessons she reported having learned from our time together:

 - An excellent book on the subject says it all in its title, What Got You Here Won’t Get You There.
 While hard skills are necessary to build a career, they’re not sufficient for long-term career success.